-In addition to dynamic assessments, researchers have examined the efficacy of performance-based assessments for screening GT ELs.
-One performance-based assessment, the PSA, synthesizes the problem-solving aspects of Gardner's (1983) multiple intelligences and Sternberg's (1999) Triarchic theories of human intelligence with Maker's (1993) conceptualization of giftedness as the ability to solve complex problems "in effective, efficient, elegant, and economical ways" (Reid et al., 1999, p.
+In addition to dynamic assessment, researchers have examined the efficacy of performance-based assessments for screening GT ELs.
+One performance-based assessment, the PSA, synthesizes the problem-solving aspects of Gardner's (1983) multiple intelligences and Sternberg's (1999) triarchic theories of human intelligence with Maker's (1993) conceptualization of giftedness as the ability to solve complex problems "in effective, efficient, elegant, and economical ways" (Reid et al., 1999, p.
 253).
-The PSA involves linguistic, logical/mathematical, and spatial intelligences in synthetic, analytic, and practical problemsolving activities, as well as Maker's problem types emphasizing unstructured, open-ended tasks (Reid et al., 1999).
-In their study, Reid and associates (1999) administered the PSA as part of an identification process of 2,000 second grade students in a large school district in the southeastern U.S. that was 64% White, 31% Black, and 5% Asian, Hispanic, and American Indian.
-Students took the PSA and the Millers Analogies Test-Short Form (MAT-SF).
-For the PSA, students engaged in activities involving solving simple and complex math computations and oral and pictorial math story problems, completing contextual clue challenges, writing and telling stories, using Tangrams to solve puzzles, and constructing with colorful cardboard pieces.
+The PSA involves linguistic, logical/mathematical, and spatial intelligences in synthetic, analytic, and practical problem-solving activities, as well as Maker's problem types emphasizing unstructured, open-ended tasks (Reid et al., 1999).
+In their study, Reid and associates (1999) administered the PSA as part of an identification process of 2,000 second-grade students in a large school district in the Southeastern United States that was 64% White, 31% Black, and 5% Asian, Hispanic, and American Indian.
+Students took the PSA and the Miller Analogies Test-Short Form (MAT-SF).
+For the PSA, students engaged in activities involving solving simple and complex math computations and oral and pictorial math story problems, completing contextual clue challenges, writing and telling stories, using tangrams to solve puzzles, and constructing with colorful cardboard pieces.
 Throughout the process, trained observers used standards and rubrics to monitor student participation and noted student performance and anecdotal notes about student strengths and weaknesses to discuss and recommend students.
-These recommendations were compared to the results of students taking the MAT-SF test of solving 34 abstract design problems, designed to test students' nonverbal reasoning ability in a "short administration time and a reliable score related to academic performance" (Reid et al., 1999, p.
+These recommendations were compared with the results of students taking the MAT-SF test of solving 34 abstract design problems, designed to test students' nonverbal reasoning ability in a "short administration time and a reliable score related to academic performance" (Reid et al., 1999, p.
 265).
-As a result, 62% of nontraditional students were identified using the PSA, including 32% of Black students - compared with 8% using the MAT-SF.
-Reid and associates (1999) considered the PSA's standards and rubrics as potential supports in answer to the issue of subjective professional judgment and the process as a way to look to strength-based performance of diverse learners beyond pencil-and-paper assessments.
+As a result, 62% of nontraditional students were identified using the PSA, including 32% of Black students-compared with 8% using the MAT-SF.
+Reid and associates (1999) considered the PSA's standards and rubrics as potential supports in answer to the issue of subjective professional judgment and the process as a way to look to strengthbased performance of diverse learners beyond pencil-and-paper assessments.

-Another example of a performance-based assessment, the Discovering Intellectual Strengths and Capabilities through Observation while allowing for Varied Ethnic Responses assessment (DISCOVER, Sarouphim, 1999), is based on Gardner's (1983) multiple intelligences theory and Maker's (1993) gifted conception, which emphasizes the importance of creative problem solving, and was designed to identify CLED GT students.
+Another example of a performance-based assessment, the DISCOVER assessment (Sarouphim, 1999), is based on Gardner's (1983) multiple intelligences theory and Maker's (1993) gifted conception, which emphasizes the importance of creative problem solving and was designed to identify CLED GT students.
 To complete this assessment, students must use problem-solving skills to solve increasingly more complex tasks while trained observers record behaviors using standard observation sheets.
 To prevent bias, observers rotate after each activity, so students have opportunities to be observed by at least two individuals.

 Sarouphim (1999) addressed the preliminary reliability and validity studies of DISCOVER by examining the results of five different studies.
-Of two validity studies, one showed high inter-rater reliability in DISCOVER's spatial activity in particular, while the other showed high inter-rater reliability across all spatial, linguistic, and logical-mathematical tasks.
-Of three validity studies, one found comparable results of the specific tasks of DISCOVER to the related subtests of the Wechsler Intelligence Scale for Children - Third Edition.
-Another study showed inter-rater reliability on the spatial, linguistic, and logical-mathematical tasks when observed by the DISCOVER observer when compared to the observations of independent observers and teachers.
+Of two validity studies, one showed high interrater reliability in DISCOVER's spatial activity in particular, while the other showed high interrater reliability across all spatial, linguistic, and logical-mathematical tasks.
+Of three validity studies, one found comparable results of the specific tasks of DISCOVER to the related subtests of the Wechsler Intelligence Scale for Children-Third Edition.
+Another study showed interrater reliability on the spatial, linguistic, and logical-mathematical tasks when observed by the DISCOVER observer when compared with the observations of independent observers and teachers.
 Finally, the third study found statistically significant correlations between students' Raven scores and DISCOVER ratings for nonverbal reasoning abilities.